 Mortgage insurance is a type of insurance that protects lenders if a borrower defaults on their mortgage loan.
 It is typically required for homebuyers who make a down payment of less than 20% of the home's total price.
-There are several types of mortgage insurance offered by private and governmental entities.

-When a borrower takes out a mortgage with less than 20% down, the lender may require the borrower to pay for mortgage insurance.
 The monthly cost of the insurance is typically a percentage of the loan amount, which is added to the borrower's monthly mortgage payment.
 The insurance payment can vary depending on: